darkwarrior3/termuxstyling/README.md

 ./back2orignal.sh or sh back2orignal.sh to uninstall styling.

 Special Thanks to xenoCoder01
-for testing and helping to make this script work
+for testing, modifying and helping to make this script work